mughees-asif/hackerrank-solved-challenges/README.md

 # Algorithms and Data Structures

-### 1. Review <a href="https://github.com/mughees-asif/java-algorithms-datastructures">implementations</a> of algorithms and data structures in Java.
+### 1. Review <a href="https://github.com/mughees-asif/java-algorithms-datastructures"> Java implementations</a> of Algorithms and Data Structures.

 --------------------------------------------------------------------------------------------